 Currency Exchanges in Chile

 You’ll find currency exchanges in all major areas and even on the streets in border towns, but the exchange rate you get won’t be great, it does make an easy option for using up “end of country cash” or making sure you have a few notes in your hand as you walk into a new country.

-If you have travelled to Chile from Bolivia and need to change your Bolivian currency to Chilean DO IT ASAP.
-If you’ve travelled from the Uyuni Salt Flats to San Pedro, then we recommend you find someone coming INTO Bolivia and attempt to change any left-over Bolivian currency with them.
-If you try to change your Bolivian currency in San Pedro de Atacama you will lose approximately 30% (yes, thirty per cent).
+If you have traveled to Chile from Bolivia and need to change your Bolivian currency to Chilean DO IT ASAP.
+If you’ve traveled from the Uyuni Salt Flats to San Pedro, then we recommend you find someone coming INTO Bolivia and attempt to change any left-over Bolivian currency with them.
+If you try to change your Bolivian currency in San Pedro de Atacama you will lose approximately 30% (yes, thirty percent).

 Additional Advice on Chilean ATMs and saving money in Chile

 - We always travel with the XE currency converter app loaded on our smartphones, it’s a quick and easy way to understand costs in your home currency.
 You can download it here.